 Going back to 1980 and my street graffiti…

-I wasn’t interested in the hip-hop scene or its music.
-In the small rural town where I lived in the West of England it was the punk scene and the growing community of politicised travellers (defined as the ‘peace convoy’ by the media) that attracted me.
-The anarcho-punk of CRASS, Poison Girls, Conflict and Dead Kennedys struck me with their musical ideologies and cut and paste aesthetic and I decided to follow their visual lead.
-I did make paste-up, photocopied pieces that expressed my anger at whatever the Thatcher government was doing at the time to piss me off.
-I was angry at the Falkland’s War, the treatment of the striking miners, the Poll Tax, the siting of nuclear missiles at Greenham Common and many other things – and I made and pasted up A4 sized, photocopied objections.
-I didn’t consider it art or graffiti; it was just my way of expressing frustration at the world I lived in.
+The anarcho-punk of CRASS, Poison Girls, Conflict and Dead Kennedys struck me with their musical ideology and their cut and paste visual aesthetic and I decided to follow their visual lead.
+I made my own paste-up, photocopied pieces that expressed my anger at whatever the Thatcher government was doing at the time to piss me off.
+I was angry at the Falkland’s War, the treatment of the striking miners, the Poll Tax, the installation of nuclear missiles at Greenham Common and many other things – and I made and pasted up A4 and A3 sized, photocopied objections.
+At the time I didn’t consider it art or graffiti; it was just my way of expressing frustration at the world I lived in.

 card stencils and a paste-up in Liverpool in 2016